 • In February 2017, results of an international study were published.
 The study evaluated long-term outcomes from HSCT in 261 people with different forms of MS. The transplants took place between 1995 and 2006, with a follow-up period of up to 16 years.
 Several different transplant protocols were followed.
 After 5 years, 46% still had not experienced any progression or worsening of symptoms, including 73% of those with relapsing MS and 33% of those with secondary progressive MS. Eight deaths (2.8%) occurred within 100 days of the transplant.
 Most of these occurred during the early development of the procedure; improvements in patient selection and transplant techniques have significantly reduced the mortality.
 Those with the best outcomes tended to be younger, had relapsing MS, lower accumulation of disability and had used fewer MS therapies prior to the transplant procedure.
 Additional research is needed to better understand who might benefit from this procedure and how it compares to the benefits of powerful immune-modulating therapies now available.
-A phase 3 trial of HSCT is now in planning stages.
-The Society is engaged with the team planning the trial and is encouraging quick action to design and launch the trial.

 Read a summary of the results